noamboy2006/dissolveAPI/README.md

 # dissolveAPI
-dissolveAPI is an API that provides many useless things.
+dissolveAPI is an restAPI that provides many useless things.

 file moduling helped by PMH
 used site template made by azouaoui-med